Link-Genetic-GmbH/lid/draft/draft-linkgenetic-lid-uri-00.md

 specific communities (e.g., academic publishing, libraries).
 The Web as a whole lacks a universal, Web-native persistent identifier scheme.

-The `lid` URI scheme aims to fill this gap by providing stable, location-independent identifiers that always resolve to the current best representation of a resource.
+The `linkid` URI scheme aims to fill this gap by providing stable, location-independent identifiers that always resolve to the current best representation of a resource.